rancher-sandbox/rancher-desktop/src/go/i18n-report/README.md

 # i18n-report

 A CLI tool for maintaining Rancher Desktop's translation files.
-It scans source code and YAML locale files to find unused keys, stale translations, and other i18n issues.
+It scans source code and YAML locale files to find unused keys, missing translations, hardcoded English strings, and other i18n issues.

 ## Quick start